ShuhanaRiya09/repositoryone/README.md

 # Web Form Submission Automation

 ## Overview
-This project automates the submission of a web form on Digital Unite's practice webform for learners using Selenium WebDriver and Java.
+This project automates the submission of a web form on Digital Unite's practice webform for learners using Selenium WebDriver and JUnit 5 (JUnit Jupiter).

 ## Webform URL: https://www.digitalunite.com/practice-webform-learners